Laura knows a good rose when she sees one!

 Now Laura’s husband Tim has spotted a beautiful red rose growing near Horsham station …..

-NB If you’d like a bit more gardening chit-chat from the3growbags, just enter your email address here and we’ll send you a new post every Saturday morning.
+More NB If you’re not already a subscriber and you’d like a bit more gardening chitchat from the3growbags, please type your email address here and we’ll send you a new post every Saturday morning